nickbartram/climate_agriculture_impact/README.md

 ![1758822360790](image/README/1758822360790.png)

-Next the clean uniform tables were all saved the the Output directory of the repository.
+Next the clean uniform tables were all saved the Output directory of the repository.

 ![1758822591211](image/README/1758822591211.png)